bocchino/fprime/Svc/DpManager/docs/sdd.md

 2. `waitTimeTicks: FwIndexType`: The number of `schedIn` ticks to wait before retrying a failed buffer request.

+3. `bufferRequestSet`: The set of outstanding buffer requests.
+Initially the set is empty.

+4. `retryCountTicks`: The current retry count, in `schedIn` ticks.

 ### 3.4.
 Header File Configuration

 The `DpManager` header file provides the following configurable constants: